diogoantunes25/highly-dependable-systems-project/README.md

 ## Puppet Master

-The puppet master is a python script `puppet-master.py` which is responsible for starting the nodes of the blockchain.
+The puppet master is a python script `puppet-master.py` which is responsible for starting the replicas.
 The script runs with `kitty` terminal emulator by default since it's installed on the RNL labs.

 To run the script you need to have `python3` installed.
 The script has arguments which can be modified:

 - `terminal` - the terminal emulator used by the script
-- `server_config` - a string from the array `server_configs` which contains the possible configurations for the blockchain nodes
+- `server_config` - a string from the array `server_configs` which contains the possible configurations for the replicas

 Run the script with the following command: